 Similarly, Bulldogs were bred for the bloodsport that is, bull-baiting.
 In the past, it was truly a terrible sport in which Bulldogs would taunt the bulls until they became too tired.
 In addition, spectators would bet on the bully that could last the longest in the pit.

 Despite the dark history of the sport, Bulldogs were some of the best bull-baiting dogs in the world.
 No matter how sad and unfortunate, this is their instinctive intelligence.

 But how is this a type of intelligence?
 In the bull baiting ring, there is very little room for error.
 One swipe or kick and the Bulldog could be in a lot of trouble.
 Knowing how to dodge fatal attacks and timing the pin-down of the bull is all a special intelligence found in Bulldogs.

 The Bulldog’s Adaptive Intelligence

 On the other hand, adaptive intelligence refers to a dog’s ability to learn for itself.
-This can mean a dog that’s great at problem solving or capable of learning from previous mistakes and experiences.
+This can refer to a dog that’s great at problem solving or capable of learning from previous mistakes and experiences.

-Instinctive intelligence is roughly the same for all individual dogs within a breed.
-However, adaptive intelligence can vary quite a bit among dogs of the same breed.
-Many Bulldogs have high adaptive intelligence, but it’s not a guarantee.
+And while instinctive intelligence is roughly the same for all individual dogs within a breed, adaptive intelligence can vary quite a bit among dogs of the same breed.
+While it seems that most Bulldogs have high adaptive intelligence, it’s not a guarantee.

 Bulldogs are known to show high adaptive intelligence through their actions.
 Though there is no “scientific” method of measuring this, we have some great stories from real Bulldog owners that support our argument.